Ckrenzer/wordle-solver/README.md

 *Note: You will need to have Julia installed for this app to function on your local machine.*

-Calculating all possible outcomes would take ten days so to run on my laptop, from my flawed estimates (namely, (12947 * 1.1) / 60 / 24: I'm guestimating there are 18 million outcomes, my algo can run 12947 * 1.1 words per hour, and there are 60 minutes in an hour obviously == 21 hours).
-It may take some time before I'm ready to run something like this.

 # Motivations

 I usually have a sense for how R behaves.
-The basics are pretty simple since almost every data structure is implemented with arrays, along with the fact that there are only four useful data types ('character', 'logical', 'integer', 'double').
+The basics are pretty simple since almost every data structure is implemented with an array, along with the fact that there are only four useful data types ('character', 'logical', 'integer', 'double').
 Copy-on-modify semantics and the quote from John Chambers, "Everything that exists is an object.
-Everything that happens is a function call" allow users to draft up pretty coherent guiding principles when studying code.
+Everything that happens is a function call" allow users to draft up pretty coherent guiding principles when studying R code.

 Learning the syntax of a programming language is something best done through experience.
-I have not built up guiding intuition of how Julia reacts to different situations, however.
-It is for this purpose I made this solver.
+I do not have enough experience to determine how Julia functions in different situations, so it is for this purpose that I made the solver.

 # Data